micmejia/bible-dump/NKJV/Judges/Judg 18.md

 And they called the name of the city Dan, after the name of Dan their father, who was born to Israel.
 However, the name of the city formerly _was_ Laish.

 ###### 30
-Then the children of Dan set up for themselves the carved image; and Jonathan the son of Gershom, the son of [^f]Manasseh, and his sons were priests to the tribe of Dan until the day of the captivity of the land.
+Then the children of Dan set up for themselves the carved image; and Jonathan the son of Gershom, the son of Manasseh, and his sons were priests to the tribe of Dan until the day of the captivity of the land.

 ###### 31
 So they set up for themselves Micah's carved image which he made, all the time that the house of God was in Shiloh.